Welcome to our series, "You are not a victim, you're a mom!" Today we are peeling back the lies and remembering what is true!

 Jesus is alive and He came to set us free!
 Therefore, we most assuredly are not victims!
 Join us in this next series, as we learn to fast and pray as moms - renouncing lies, believing truth!

-If you are interested in fasting along with me, feel free to sign up for my newsletter list here.
+If you are interested in fasting along with me, sign up today.

 "Even now," declares the LORD, "return to me with all your heart, with fasting and weeping and mourning."(Joel 2:12)

 If you struggle with feeling powerless in your mothering, and are desperate for God's strength to carry you through those long, emotionally taxing, mothering days, I encourage you to dive into Triggers.
-Co-authored with Amber Lia and published by BRU Press, a division of The MOB Society, Triggers: Exchanging Parents' Angry Reactions for Gentle Biblical Responses, is a series of short chapters to help you believe what is true... even when your little people are pushing your buttons.
+Co-authored with Amber Lia, Triggers: Exchanging Parents' Angry Reactions for Gentle Biblical Responses, is a series of 31 short chapters each designed to help you believe what is true... even when your little people are pushing your buttons.

 Order your copy of Triggers today.